 Hi there!
-I’m Jacob Muller, a Library and Information Science graduate student in my final semester at Indiana University Bloomington seeking a role in digital collections and either government or academic libraries and archives.
-My coursework and research focus primarily on information freedom, information justice, and digital collections.
+I’m Jacob Muller, a recent Library and Information Science graduate seeking a role in government or academic libraries and archives.
+My experience and research focus primarily on information freedom, information justice, management, and digital collections.

 ABOUT ME